Stefan-George/Heart-Attack-Indicators/README.md

 ### Executive Summary

+This project aims to identify key indicators of heart attacks using survey data from the CDC's Behavioral Risk Factor Surveillance System (BRFSS).
+By leveraging various data science techniques, including data loading, exploratory data analysis, pre-processing, and machine learning modeling, we strive to uncover meaningful insights that can inform public health strategies for cardiovascular disease prevention.

+**Key Risk Factors in Heart Disease**

 *Heart Attack Indicators*

 Heart attacks or myocardial infarctions are a leading cause of morbidity and mortality worldwide.
 Understanding the indicators of a heart attack and risks associated with those factors is needed for early diagnosis, prevention and treatment.